 Keep the length of these calls to an absolute minimum.
 Scientific research has identified a dose-response relationship between the time you spend on your cell phone and the risk of disease – the longer you spend on your phone the higher your risk of disease.
 These exposures are regarded as cumulative.

 3. Avoid telephoning with your cell phone next to your ear.

 If you do put your cell phone next to you ear wait until your correspondent has picked up the communication.
-Cell phones (2G particularly) are known to communicates at full power when connecting to a number.
+Certain cell phones are known to communicates at full power when connecting to a number.
 Hold your phone away from your body until you’ve finished dialing and put it to your ear when your correspondent answers.